AnasMostefaoui/dido/README.md

 **I don't need tvOS/OSX/watchOS/iOS targets**
 Then you can remove them from the project.
 Remove the **target** and the **scheme** and voila! :tada:

+## Thanks

+- Special thanks to [CocoaPods](https://cocoapods.org) for its `pod lib create` tool which we inspired from.
+- Also special thanks to [Carthage](https://github.com/carthage/carthage) also for its dependency management solution.

+We encourage supporting both dependency management solutions in your libraries.
+Give developers the option to choose between them.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.